plamenpetkov8/Simple-Weather-App/README.md

 ## This GUI serves as a real-time weather observer using AccuWeather API.
 It gives the user the opportunity to:

-1. Search for almost any worldwide city in the world.
+1. Search for almost any city in the world.
 2. Upon each character insertion/removal from the input field a suggestion list is provided giving the user the opportunity to make their choice from a dynamic dropdown of cities.
-Each city in this collection beggins with the phrase typed in the search field at that very moment.
+Each city in this collection begins with the phrase typed in the search field at that very moment.
 This list is sorted by the AccuWeather API's City Rank concept (factors such as population, political importance, and geographic size).
 3. After each location selection the following gets showed below the input field:

 - Main Weather Card presenting city's current weather